Music of Iceland: Alternative and metal

 The alternative and metal scene is vibrant with Icelandic bands playing large festivals in Europe and the United States.
 The metal-band Sólstafir is widely known outside Iceland.
 Already back in 1999 they had a contract for their debut album with a German record label.
-The Viking-Metal Band Skálmöld played two sold out shows with the Iceland Symphony Orchestra in the capital’s concert hall Harpa in December 2013.
+The Viking-Metal Band Skálmöld played two sold out shows with the Iceland Symphony Orchestra in the capital's concert hall Harpa in December 2013.
 Agent Fresco combine metal, rock and alternative elements with the unique voice of singer Arnór Dan Arnarson and have also gained international attention.
 The instrumental post-rock and alternative-rock band For a Minor Reflection is widely known since supported Sigur Rós on tour back in 2009.
 Their sound is often compared to Explosions in the Sky or the Scottish post-rock band Mogwai.
 Dead Skeletons are not only known for their unique psychedelic-rock sound but also for their artwork and an art gallery in Reykjavik run by front man and singer Jón Sæmundur Auðarson.
 The Vintage Caravan, founded by two of the members in 2006 when they were only 12 years old, have played festivals in Europe, including the Wacken Open Air and toured with bigger bands like Europe and Opeth.

 Iceland also has a thriving extreme metal scene which is gaining recognition abroad.
 The black metal band Svartidauði are widely considered a central figure in the development of the Icelandic black metal scene.
 Many of the scene's most significant albums were recorded and produced at Studio Emissary, a recording studio set up by Irish musician Stephen Lockhart, and the cassette label Vánagandr has also had a significant role in the development of the country's black metal scene.
 In 2016, the music festival Oration MMXVI debuted as Iceland's first black metal festival, and subsequently returned for two final instalments in 2017 and 2018.
-In 2016, black metal band Misþyrming were selected as one of Roadburn Fesitval's artists in residence.
+In 2016, black metal band Misþyrming were selected as one of Roadburn Festival's artists in residence.

 Electronic music

-The techno house group GusGus is one of Iceland’s most successful exports in the field of electronic music.
+The techno house group GusGus is one of Iceland's most successful exports in the field of electronic music.
 So far they released nine studio albums.
 The latest Lies Are More Flexible came out in February 2018.

 Other artists include DJ duo Gluteus Maximus, Hermigervill, Bloodgroup and Sísý Ey.

 The international franchise Sónar held their first festival in Reykjavik in 2013 with a long roster of international and local electronic acts.